joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-10-21-runoff-elections.md

 $$v_1 + v_2 + \ldots + v_n = 1$$

-where $v_i$ is the vote percentage for candidate $i.$ Were we to discretize the possible vote percentages, this is equivalent to weighting each possibility a single time, which corresponds to some nice geometry...
+where $v_i$ is the vote percentage for candidate $i.$ This is equivalent to weighting each possibility a single time, which corresponds to some nice geometry...

 ### Geometry of an election

 The percentages satisfy $0\leq v_i \leq 1,$ so the set of possible outcomes forms a plane.
-For two candidates, this is just a line in the plane; for three candidates, this is an equilateral triangle in $\text{3D},$ and so on into higher dimensions for more and more candidates.
+For two candidates, this is just a line in the $2\text{D}$-plane; for three candidates, this is a tilted equilateral triangle in $\text{3D}$-space, and so on into higher dimensions for more and more candidates.

-When we consider the shape formed by space between the axes and the plane, it's known as a simplex, and contains all points for which $v_1+v_2+\ldots+v_n\leq 1.$ This means that the plane contains the actual elections while the volume contains that define a valid election with $n+1$ participants, i.e. by adding another candidate with vote percentage $v_{n+1} = \left(1-\sum\limits_{i=1}^N v_i\right).$
+When we consider the shape formed by space between the axes and the plane, it's known as a simplex, and contains all points for which $v_1+v_2+\ldots+v_n\leq 1.$

+This means that the plane contains the actual elections while the volume contains points that could define a valid election with $n+1$ participants.
+We can realize that $(N+1)$-candidate election by adding another candidate whose vote percentage is $v_{n+1} = \left(1-\sum\limits_{i=1}^N v_i\right).$

 ### Weight as volume

 Now let's look at some elections.
-If an election has no runoff, it means that one of the candidates managed to get $v_i > 50\%.$ That means that they have a tuple like
+If an election has no runoff, it means that one of the candidates managed to get $v_i > 50\%.$ That means that the percentages form a tuple like

-$$\text{election} = \left(0.2, 0.15, 0.51, 0.14\right)$$
+$$\text{election} = \left(0.2, 0.15, 0.51, 0.14\right).$$

 If we bring out the winner's coordinate, then this becomes

 $$\text{election} = 0.51 \times \overbrace{\left(0.2, 0.15, 0.14\right)}^{v_1 + v_2 + v_3 \leq \frac12}.$$

-So, every possible election without runoff is in a $1:1$ correspondence with a tuple whose sum is less than $1/2.$ These are exactly the points that are in the interior of the $(n-1)$ dimensional simplex with side length $a=1/2.$
+So, every possible election without runoff is in a $1:1$ correspondence with a tuple whose sum is less than $1/2.$ These tuples are exactly the points that are on the interior of the $(n-1)$ dimensional simplex with side length $a=1/2.$

-In every election with runoff, the winning candidate could have been in $1$ of $N$ locations in the tuple so the total weight of runoff elections is
+Now the winning candidate could have actually been in any of the $N$ locations in the original tuple, so the total weight for runoff elections is

 $$w_\text{no runoff} = N\times\text{Vol}(v_1 + v_2 + \ldots + v_{n-1} \leq \frac12).$$